 Generating, storing, managing and remembering multiple passwords can seem daunting, which is why our Director Tom’s, top-tip is to ensure that your companywide password policy includes utilising a password manager:

 “Use a password management tool to ensure that each password for each service is different – their memory is better than yours!
-I’d recommend a service like LastPass which generates a uniquely strong password that you don’t need to remember.”
+Password managers generate uniquely strong passwords that you don’t need to remember.”

 In addition to having a strong password policy, you should ensure your users enable Multi-Factor Authentication on all devices containing company data.
 As our Senior Cloud Engineer Rob states;